 When does paternity leave start?

 While maternity leave can start just before the baby is born, paternity leave must begin when the baby arrives.
-It must end within 56 days of the birth, or if your child is born early, within 56 days of the due date.

 If your partner or surrogate has a multiple birth, you won’t be able to get double or triple the amount of time off.